 Meditations for Success

-You can employ the Law of Attraction when it comes to meditations for success.
-Put thoughts out into the universe that you want to become reality, such as “Wealth will come to me,” “I am successful,” or “Opportunities will manifest.”
+You can employ the Law of Attraction for success when it comes to meditations.
+Put thoughts out into the universe that you want to become a reality, such as “Wealth will come to me,” “I am successful,” or “Opportunities will manifest.”

-This is the opposite of what you may be thinking if you are not currently experiencing success, rather, it is likely your thoughts focus on the negative.
-But based on the Law of Attraction, what you think is what becomes reality, so take time to meditate on the positive and envision success for yourself.
-You must see it first in order for it to become a reality.
+This is the opposite of what you may be thinking if you are not experiencing success.
+Instead, it is likely your thoughts focus on the negative.
+But based on the Law of Attraction, what you think is what becomes a reality, so take time to meditate on the positive and envision success for yourself.
+But, of course, you must see it first to become a reality.

 Also, consider what success means to you, as the definition varies from person to person.
-Is success a happy marriage, a promotion, an amount in your bank account, a baby, finishing a degree, etc. Define your success and meditate on it.
+For example, is success a happy marriage, a promotion, an amount in your bank account, a baby, finishing a degree, etc.?
+Finally, define your success and meditate on it.

 Meditation Dos and Don’ts